uniformity1/mathlib/docs/extras/calc.md

 # How to use calc

-`calc` is an environment -- so a "mode" like tactic mode, term mode and [conv mode](https://github.com/leanprover/mathlib/blob/master/docs/extras/conv.md).
+`calc` is an environment --mathlib/blob/master/docs/extras/conv.md).
 Documentation and basic examples for how to use it are in Theorem Proving In Lean, in [section 4.3](https://leanprover.github.io/theorem_proving_in_lean/quantifiers_and_equality.html#calculational-proofs).

 Basic example usage: